 According to Occupational Safety and Health Administration (OSHA), construction workers and roofers must wear a personal fall arrest system that prevents employees from falling from the roof.

-The personal fall protection systems are designed with a connector, anchor, and body harness that stops falls through a harness attached to a lifeline.
+Personal fall protection equipment is designed with a connector, anchor, and body harness that stops skylight falls through a harness attached to a lifeline.

-All employees working at any height must use personal fall arrest systems after receiving proper training to know how to use the anchor, body harness, and connectors properly.
+All employees working at any height must use personal fall arrest systems after receiving proper training to properly use the anchor, body harness, and connectors when working with protective screens.

 The training provides valuable information on how to properly attach the connecting device to the anchor point, including: